-This broiled tilapia Parmesan is light and extremely flavorful!
-A mixture of spices is blend with parmesan in a creamy topping before being spread on tilapia filets.
-Broiled until flaky and delicious!
+Broiled Tilapia Parmesan is bright and extremely flavorful!
+A mixture of spices blend and parmesan cheese blended in a creamy topping before being spread on tilapia filets.
+Broil until flaky and delicious!

 I originally found this recipe via AllRecipes.com and it’s been a favorite of ours (with the exception of Pat) since the first bite.
 I will however stress that buying fresh tilapia fillets from your grocery store’s seafood counter is a total must.
 Of course you can use frozen, but fresh tilapia is typically larger than the frozen ones and the texture of the (fresh) fish is incomparable.
 Also, equally important, knowing where your grocery store sources their seafood.

-This tilapia Parmesan recipe is light, bright, extremely flavorful and conveniently done under the broiler.
+This tilapia Parmesan recipe is light, bright, extremely flavorful and conveniently cooked under the broiler.
 It’s the kind of recipe you’ll say to yourself… “Wow!
 I made this and I.am.awesome!”

 Hold onto your hats, it’s about to get cheesy up in here!